KingSlayer-KS/to-do/README.md

 # to-do

-To do application in which i implemented Nodejs, Express and EJS in the backend
+To do application in which i implemented Nodejs, Express and EJS in the backend and mongoDB as database

-P.S No Backend Datababase the moment will be added soon